How To Write Sample Email To Approach New Client (+ Templates)

 Sounds overwhelming?

 Don’t worry.
-You can just fill in the 5 proven email templates below.
+You can just fill in our proven email template to approach new clients below.

-Now, let’s put all this together to craft a sample email to client for new business hypothetical.
+Now, let’s put all this together to craft a sample email to client for new business.

-We’ll take a look at a good sample email example, deconstruct what makes it good, and then cover some templates below.
+We’ll take a look at a good sample email example, deconstruct what makes it good, and then cover some templates below to understand how to write email to client for new project.

 Subject line: Quick question, Stefan